kavinravi/PsychAI/README.md

 ## Data Preparation

 1. **Load Data**  - Load data from Huggingface, GitHub, or manually (sources in notebook)
-2. **Filter for child-related content** - apply a regex-based filter to keep only child-related keywords
+2. **Filter for adult content** - apply a regex-based filter to filter adult/inappropriate content
 3. **Scrub for PII** - scrub all personal details (emails, phone numbers, links, etc.)
 4. **Deduplicate** - remove duplicate data
+5. **Feed to LLM** - use an LLM to filter for ONLY child-related entries

 ---